10 Reasons to Quit Your Good Job

-9. You no longer feel you have purpose - If your job no longer makes you feel purposeful or fulfilled, it may be time to explore what's missing.
+9. Your job no longer brings you purpose.
+If your job no longer makes you feel purposeful or fulfilled, it may be time to explore what's missing.
 Having a sense of purpose in our work is paramount to inner happiness.
 No one wants to feel like they are going through the motions or stuck in the same routine just to get a paycheck.
 Soul-searching to re-evaluate your career and your life purpose might be warranted.

 About seven years ago, I made the decision in my mind to leave my good job.
 I left two years later to expand on my dream.
 I knew it was time, despite much trepidation about having to learn the intricate details of starting my own business.
 Sometimes you just have to go for it, "on a wing and a prayer," with God as your business partner.— Janis Leslie Evans, M.Ed., N.C.C., L.P.C.

 If you are seriously at the point of quitting your job for several of the reasons outlined in this article, take some time to review the following bullet points before you take that step.
 Pursuing your dreams should take thoughtful deliberation and discernment.
 Realizing your true potential requires time, preparation, and planning.